PrimaveraDeveloper/lithium/dir/rose/specs/rat-spec-1.0.md

 To map you can use the `MapConfig` feature, which allows you to configure how and what properties will be mapped.
 This is composed of

 - `ElementsToInclude`, the properties that you want to include in the output;
-- `ElemenstsToInclude`, the properties that you want to exclude from the output;
+- `ElementsToExclude`, the properties that you want to exclude from the output;
 - `ElementsToMerge`, the properties that you want to merge from other input;
 - `Items`, the properties where you want to change its destiny name;
 - `NewItems`, the new properties that you want to add.